SkyeVault/Main/rainkeep/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8cbde920-cd5b-4822-bfce-4a41dc7e7e70/deploy-status)](https://app.netlify.com/sites/rainkeep/deploys)
-# Rainkeep — Arynwood Terminal
+# Rainkeep @ Arynwood Terminal

-**Rainkeep** is the codebase for [Arynwood.com](https://arynwood.com), a terminal-inspired website documenting the creation of decentralized tools, blockchain infrastructure, and open-source digital craftsmanship.
+**Rainkeep** is the codebase for [Arynwood.com](https://arynwood.com), a terminal-inspired website documenting the creation of decentralized tools, blockchain infrastructure, and open-source information.

-Arynwood is the public-facing interface of a larger creative and technical endeavor — blending development, storytelling, and system-building into a transparent workflow anyone can follow.
+Arynwood is the public-facing interface of a larger creative and technical endeavor blending development, storytelling, and system-building into a transparent workflow anyone can follow.

 ---

 ## What is Arynwood?

-Arynwood is a personal codename for a creative studio and digital frontier.
+Arynwood is a personal codename for a creative studio and digital frontier created by Lorelei Noble.
 It's the home of:

-- **DevLogs** — Daily technical entries written as HTML blog posts
+- **DevLogs** - Daily technical entries written as HTML blog posts
-- **On-Chain Experiments** — Smart contracts deployed to Polygon Amoy testnet
+- **On-Chain Experiments** - Smart contracts deployed to Polygon Amoy testnet
-- **Art and Metaverse Projects** — Custom 2D and 3D environments fully hosted on chain
+- **Art and Metaverse Projects** - Custom 2D and 3D environments fully hosted on chain
-- **Creative Code** — Integrations of digital paintings, glasswork, woodworking, and software
+- **Creative Code** - Integrations of digital paintings, glasswork, woodworking, and software
-- **Ethical Infrastructure** — A commitment to transparency, privacy, and dignity in digital systems
+- **Ethical Infrastructure** - A commitment to transparency, privacy, and dignity in digital systems

 ---